 We identify three types of evidence that can be obtained from a corpus: factual, frequency and interaction evidence, representing distinct logical statements about data.
 Each may exist at any level of the 3A hierarchy.
 Moreover, enriching the annotation of a corpus allows evidence to be drawn based on those richer annotations.
 We demonstrate this by discussing the parsing of a corpus of spoken language data and two recent pieces of research that illustrate this perspective.
 Continue reading →

 One of the challenges for corpus linguists is that many of the distinctions that we wish to make are either not annotated in a corpus at all or, if they are represented in the annotation, the quality of the annotation may be imperfect.
-This frequently arises in corpora to which an algorithm has been applied, but the results have not been checked by linguists.
-However, we would always recommend that cases be reviewed for accuracy of annotation.
+This frequently arises in corpora to which an algorithm has been applied, where the results have not been checked by linguists.
+However, this is a general problem.
+We would always recommend that cases be reviewed for accuracy of annotation.

-A version of this issue also arises when checking for the possibility of alternation, that is that items of Type A can be replaced by Type B items, and vice-versa.
+A version of this issue also arises when checking for the possibility of alternation, that is, to ensure that items of Type A can be replaced by Type B items, and vice-versa.
 An example might be epistemic modal shall vs. will.
 Most corpora, including richly-annotated corpora such as ICE-GB and DCPSE, do not include modal semantics in their annotation scheme.
-In such cases the key point is not that the annotation is “imperfect”, rather that our experiment relies on a presumption that the speaker has the choice of either type at any observed point (see Aarts et al. 2013).
+In such cases the issue is not that the annotation is “imperfect”, rather that our experiment relies on a presumption that the speaker has the choice of either type at any observed point (see Aarts et al. 2013).

 The perspective that the study of linguistic data should be driven by studies of individual speaker choices has been the subject of attack from a number of linguists.